free-ran-ue/util/README.md

 ## Introduction

-This project is going to simulate the behavior between core network and RAN/UE.
-The basic idea is to design a useful tool for testing the feature [NR-DC](https://free5gc.org/blog/20250219/20250219/).
+free-ran-ue is a tool designed to simulate interactions between the core network and RAN/UE.
+Its primary goal is to provide a practical platform for testing the [NR-DC(New Radio Dual Connectivity)](https://free5gc.org/blog/20250219/20250219/) feature.

-For more details, please checkout: [free-ran-ue official website](https://alonza0314.github.io/free-ran-ue/).
+For more details, please visit the [free-ran-ue official website](https://alonza0314.github.io/free-ran-ue/).

 ## Packages

-free-ran-ue used tool packages and model packages from [free5GC](https://github.com/free5gc).
+free-ran-ue utilizes tool and model packages from [free5GC](https://github.com/free5gc).

 ## License

-free-ran-ue is now under [Apache 2.0](LICENSE) license.
+free-ran-ue is licensed under the [Apache 2.0](LICENSE) license.

 Copyright © 2025 Alonza0314.
 All rights reserved.

 ## Log Description

-There will be 5 types of log level can choose in both **gNB** and **UE**:
+There are five log levels available for both gNB and UE:

-- ERROR: Significant error which makes the app stop.
+- ERROR: Critical errors that cause the application to stop.
-- WARN: Someting strange but does not get impact on the app.
+- WARN: Unusual events that do not affect application functionality.
-- INFO: Informations that user should know.
+- INFO: General information that users should be aware of.
-- DEBUG: Informations for developer getting
+- DEBUG: Information useful for developers during debugging.
-- TRACE: More detail information in each steps.
+- TRACE: Detailed step-by-step information for in-depth analysis.

 This can customized in the [configuration files](/config).